DENT5322 Diagnostic and Surgical Sciences 4

-- Indicative assessments in this unit are as follows: (1) written assessment oral medicine, oral pathology and oral surgery (SLO 1, 2, 3, 4, 5); (2) OSCE oral medicine and oral pathology (SLO 4, 5); (3) clinical exodontia (SLO 2, 3); and (4) professional behaviour assessment.
+- Indicative assessments in this unit are as follows: (1) written assessment oral medicine, oral pathology, orofacilal pain and oral surgery (SLO 1, 2, 3, 4, 5); (2) OSCE oral medicine and oral pathology (SLO 4, 5); (3) OSCE oral surgery (SLO 1, 2, 3); and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 Supplementary assessment is available in this unit.
 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s)